SeanFromIT/studentloanbilltracker/USCongress.md

 Phases out the Federal Direct Loan Program between 2019-2024 in favor of a Federal ONE Loan program, which would make disbursements weekly or monthly instead of all at the beginning of a semester.
 Raises various annual loan limits, but sets aggregate limits at $60,250 for undergrad, $150,000 for graduate degrees.
 For comparison, the 2018 annual cost of attendance at MIT is $70,240 (with an aggregate cost of $280,960 for a degree).
-This would effectively eliminate middle class students' ability to attend institutions who do not maintain large endowments, while upper class students with large 529 accounts who work or otherwise delay enrollment long enough to be considered independent would now be eligible for aid meant to raise the lower class out of poverty.
+This would effectively eliminate middle-class students' ability to attend institutions who do not maintain large endowments, while upper-class students with large 529 accounts who work or otherwise delay enrollment long enough to be considered independent would now be eligible for aid meant to raise the lower-class out of poverty.
 Repeals/eliminates Academic Competitiveness Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), Leveraging Educational Assistance Partnership (LEAP), Byrd Honors Scholarship, TEACH Grants, science and technology advanced foreign language education grants, Jacob K. Javits Fellowship program and the Thurgood Marshall Legal Educational
 Opportunity Program.
 Various other Republican red meat such as discouraging "free speech zones" on campuses, not excluding religious student organizations or student social organizations of a single-sex,